albineri/cargame/README.md

 - **Arrow Left/Right**: Steer
 - **Space**: Activate Nitro Boost (3-second boost with 30-second cooldown)

+## Game Modes

+### Singleplayer
+Simply click the "Play Singleplayer" button on the start screen to enjoy the game without connecting to other players.
+You can also close the connection dialog by clicking the X in the top-right corner.

-## Multiplayer Setup
+### Multiplayer

-The game uses WebSockets for multiplayer functionality.
-By default, it connects to an echo server which allows you to see other players who are also connected to the same server.
+The game uses WebSockets for multiplayer functionality, allowing you to race with other players online.

-### Connection Options
+#### Connection Options

 1. **Echo Server**: The default option (wss://demos.kaazing.com/echo) will reflect your position back to you and to anyone else connected to the same server.
 This is useful for testing.

 2. **Custom WebSocket Server**: For a proper multiplayer experience, you can set up a simple WebSocket server and enter its URL in the connection dialog.

-### How Multiplayer Works
+#### How Multiplayer Works

 - When you start the game, you'll see a connection dialog
 - Enter your player name and select/enter a WebSocket server URL
-- Click "Connect" to join the multiplayer session
+- Click "Connect to Multiplayer" to join the multiplayer session
 - You'll see other connected players with their cars on the track
 - Each player has a unique color
 - Player list shows who is currently connected